AdCombo/combojsonapi/docs/using_plugins.rst

 Attaching Plugins
 ~~~~~~~~~~~~~~~~~
 Plugins are attached with JSON API initialization.
-Here's a sample of **EventPlugin** usage:
+Here's a example of **EventPlugin** usage:

 .. code:: python